Stethoscope Necklace in Silver: Elegant science-inspired jewelry for doctors and nurses.

 The Science Behind the Stethoscope

-• Doctors, physicians, and general practitioners
+• doctors, physicians, and medical students

-• Nurses, paramedics, and other clinical professionals
+• nurses, paramedics, and other frontline clinical professionals

 Explore Related Medical Jewelry